spacemanspiff2007/home-assistant-artnet/README.md

 The graph shows different output depending on the output correction.

 From left to right:
-Linear (nothing is set), quadratic, cubic then quadruple
+linear (default when nothing is set), quadratic, cubic then quadruple
 <img src='https://github.com/spacemanspiff2007/home-assistant-artnet/blob/master/curves.svg'>

 Quadratic or cubic results in much smoother and more pleasant fades when using LED Strips.